B.S., 2004 East Tennessee State University

 About Dr. Carter:

-Dr. Daryl A. Carter is associate professor of history and graduate coordinator for the Department of History.
+Dr. Daryl A. Carter is associate professor of history in the Department of History.
 I joined the faculty at ETSU in August 2008.
 In 2004, I received the B.S. in Political Science degree from ETSU.
 In 2006, I received the M.A. in History degree from ETSU.
 In 2011, I was awarded the Ph.D. in History degree from The University of Memphis.
 My area of expertise is 20th century and 21st century American political history.
-Specifically, I examine and study The New Deal, The Fair Deal, The New Frontier, The Great Society, Conservatism, The Age of Reagan, President William Jefferson Clinton, and the Obama era.
 Moreover, I look at the intersections of race, class, and gender, and how they impact American political history.

 Statewide Professional Service

 - Allocations Committee/United Way of Washington County, Tennessee

 - 20th Century U.S. Political History